Racism in Russia: Peoples of the Caucasus

 In Russia, the word "Caucasian" is a collective term referring to anyone descended from the native ethnic groups of the Caucasus.
 In Russian slang, Peoples of the Caucasus are called black; this name-calling comes from their relatively darker features.
-While the word black in itself is not racist, the racist synonym for it is "chernozhopy" (черножо́пый, trans. black ass).
-(This word is also used against Black African peoples) Since the dissolution of the Soviet Union, the rise of the Muslim population in Russia and the Second Chechen War, many Russian radical nationalists have associated Islam and Muslims with terrorism and domestic crimes.
+Since the dissolution of the Soviet Union, the rise of the Muslim population in Russia and the Second Chechen War, many Russian radical nationalists have associated Islam and Muslims with terrorism and domestic crimes.
 In 2010 Julia Ioffe wrote that this was similar to stereotyping faced by Italian Americans in historical eras.

 On 21 April 2001, there was a pogrom in a market in Moscow's Yasenevo District against merchants from the Caucasus.
 Ethnically motivated attacks against Armenians in Russia have grown so common that the president of Armenia, Robert Kocharyan, raised the issue with high-ranking Russian officials.
 In September 2006, major ethnic tensions between Russians and Caucasians took place in Kondopoga.
 In 2006, the crisis in Georgia–Russia relations resulted in the deportation of Georgians from Russia.
 The Russian side explained the process as law enforcement towards illegal immigrants, whereas the Georgian government accused Russia of ethnic cleansing.
 The European Court of Human Rights concluded that the detention and collective expulsion of Georgian nationals in 2006 violated the European Convention of Human Rights and ruled, in 2019, that Russia had to pay 10 million Euros in compensation.

 In December 2010, there was a massive outbreak of hostility towards Caucasians, culminating in nationalist protests at Manezhnaya Square in Moscow and in other cities.
 The trigger was the murder of Egor Sviridov, a Russian association football fan, in a street fight on 6 December.
 On 11 December, thousands of nationalist rioters, outside the Moscow Kremlin building, screamed racist phrases, cried for a "Russia for Russians" and a "Moscow for Muscovites," attacked Caucasians and other minority groups who passed by, and some – including children as young as fourteen – made the Nazi salute.
 The next day, a similar riot was held in Rostov-on-Don, and afterwards, the city's government banned Caucasians from performing Lezginka, their traditional dance, in the city.
 Later, the police chief in Moscow said that civil liberties were a hindrance in security and that migration should be restricted.
 Vladimir Kvachkov, a major Russian nationalist leader of the organization People's Liberation Front of Russia (which says its major goal is to "free" Russia from Caucasian and Hebrew "occupiers"), made the following statement: "We Russian nationalists, the initiators of the people's front, we are telling you that the events of 11 December are the beginning of the revolutionary changes in Russia, the first outbursts of the approaching Russian revolution...
 You are the ones who can participate in it."